PeterMontyMcCall/ontario-politics-tracker/readme.md

 ## Features

-- Automatically fetches recent Ontario-related articles every minute
+- Automatically fetches recent Ontario-related articles every hour
 - Stores and deduplicates articles in PostgreSQL
 - Categorizes articles into predefined policy topics using keyword matching
 - REST API to retrieve and filter articles